Trump files $15B defamation lawsuit against The New York Times

 The Times called the lawsuit meritless and an attempt to discourage independent reporting.
 “The New York Times will not be deterred by intimidation tactics,” spokesman Charlie Stadtlander said.

 It follows lawsuits Trump has filed against ABC News and CBS News' "60 Minutes," both of which were settled out of court by the news organizations' parent companies.
-Trump also sued The Wall Street Journal and media mogul Rupert Murdoch in July after the newspaper published a story reporting on his ties to wealthy financier Jeffrey Epstein.
+Trump also sued The Wall Street Journal and media mogul Rupert Murdoch in July after the newspaper published a story reporting on his ties to wealthy financier and convicted sex offender Jeffrey Epstein.

 The lawsuit names a book and an article written by Times reporters Russ Buettner and Susanne Craig that focuses on Trump's finances and his pre-presidency starring role in television's “The Apprentice.”